| Allergy Medications and Immunotherapy |

 Treating hayfever, rhinitis, eczema, hives and other allergies

-For allergic individuals, taking measures to reduce exposure to allergens, whether in the home/work place or outdoors, can be a very effective way to minimize symptoms.
+For allergic individuals, taking measures to reduce exposure to allergens whether in the home, workplace or outdoors, can be a very effective way to minimize symptoms.
 Advantages of this approach include the low cost and lack of potential side-effects that may be a factor when using medications or other treatments.

 Having said that, the modern antihistamine drugs for instance are now virtually side-effect free for most people.
 In the past, the older generation of antihistamines unfortunately produced unwanted side effects such as drowsiness and short term memory loss, due to their unselective effects on neurotransmitters (brain chemicals).
 Obviously, this was a serious drawback as it affected the patients ability to drive, operate machinery and even concentrate on their work or studies.